Family Ski Resort Guide | Brighton Resort

 WEEKEND PARKING RESERVATIONS ARE REQUIRED

 Brighton is truly a no-frills resort and its base area is very straightforward, making it a great place for families with kids.
-There is a cafeteria at the Alpine Rose and hot coffee or espresso brewed daily at the Blind Miners Cafe.
+Start with hot coffee or espresso brewed daily at the cozy Blind Miners Cafe in the Brighton Center at the base area.
+Lessons, rentals, restrooms, and the gear shop can all be found here.

 20180330-CP-Brighton-Brooke_and_Huck-FY1A4610jpg

 Reservations for daily lessons are recommended for 48 hours in advance and it is imperative to arrive on time.
 Instructors specializing in child development will lead fun and focused lessons to create a positive learning experience.
-Group lessons are offered for children 8 and up.
-Kids 10 and under will receive a free lift pass while ages 11 and 12 must purchase a lift ticket separately.
+Group lessons are offered for children 4 and up.
 Inexpensive rental packages can be added.
-Private lessons for children ages 4-7 are only available when accompanied by a parent or guardian chaperone to assist in lift-riding and “hand-ons" help when needed.
-Children between the ages of 3-7 must book a private lesson.
-Private lessons for kids are offered in 1, 2.5 and full-day (5 hour) blocks.
+Private lessons are required for children 3 years in age.
+Lessons for kids are offered in 1 hour, half-day, or full-day blocks.

 Adult Daily Lessons

 Reservations for daily lessons are recommended.
 Designed for ages 13 and up, Adult Daily Lessons are tailored for all ability levels.
 Several different packages, rental equipment and pass deals are offered.
 Group lessons are 2 hours in length and a lift ticket is not included.
 Private lessons for varying time blocks offered and reservations are highly recommended.
-Private lessons for adults are offered in 1, 2.5 and full-day (5 hour) blocks.
+Private lessons for adults are offered in 1 hour, half-day, or full-day blocks.

-For ages eight through adult, 2-hour night lessons including a pass are offered on Thursday nights.
-Students will meet in front of the Snow Sports School at 5:55 PM.
+For ages 8+, 2-hour night lessons are a great way to beat the crowds and enjoy discounted lift tickets.
+Students will meet in front of the Snowsports School at 5:55 PM.
 Reservations are not required and lessons are available on a first-come-first-served basis.

 Camps & Programming

 Brighton offers a handful of camps, workshops and lessons in a weekly series for children and adults with the same instructor.
-Learn new skills and confidence while exploring the mountain.
+Learn new skills and confidence while exploring the mountain, examples include Freeride and freestyle camps, women's camps and more.
 Click here to learn more about the current programs and camps on offer at Brighton.

 SKI SHOP & EQUIPMENT RENTALS